Institute of Acoustics Certificate of CompetenceSouthwark Campus

-Please note we require a minimum of GCSE A-C Maths for entry onto this course.
+Please note we require a minimum of GCSE A-C Maths and English (or equivalent) for entry onto this course.

 The Certificate of Competence in Environmental Noise Measurement (CCENM) is designed for professionals working in acoustics who are looking for further their specialist skills, including environmental health officers, sound engineers and event managers.

 This five-day course seeks to provide delegates with a basic knowledge of the methodology of environmental noise measurement, including the use and accuracy requirements of sound level meters and analysers.
 You'll become aware of the significance of measurement data against the framework of standards and legislation for environmental noise.

 Why IOA Certificate of Competence at LSBU?